 In April of 2017, Tampa Bay Lightning center John Cullen received some devasting news as a baseball-sized tumor was found in his chest, and he was diagnosed with non-Hodgkin lymphoma.
 After undergoing chemotherapy and missing the entire 1997-98 season, Cullen was declared cancer-free in April of 1998.

 On Sept.
 18, 1998, he returned to the ice in the Lightning’s 3-1 preseason win over the Buffalo Sabres in Austria.
 Cullen played four NHL games and six in the American Hockey League (AHL) games during the 1998-99 season before retiring and becoming an assistant coach for the Lightning.
 His comeback and return to the league earned him the 1999 Bill Masterton Trophy.

 Phil Kessel Heads to Canada

 On Sept.
 18, 2009, the Boston Bruins traded Phil Kessel to the Toronto Maple Leafs for a first and second-round draft pick in 2010 and another first-round pick in 2011.
 The Bruins used the two first-round picks on Tyler Seguin and Dougie Hamilton.
 Jared Knight, who never played in the NHL, was chosen with the second-round pick.

 Kessel scored 181 goals and 394 points in six seasons with the Maple Leafs.
 In 2015, he was traded to the Pittsburgh Penguins for a large package of players, and he was a huge part of back-to-back Stanley Cup wins in 2016 and 2017.
-Ironically, Kasperi Kapanen, one of the top players received by the Maple Leafs in the deal, was eventually traded back to the Penguins.
+Ironically, Kasperi Kapanen, one of the top players received by the Maple Leafs in the deal, was eventually traded back to the Penguins and now plays for the St. Louis Blues.

 Odds & Ends

 The Montreal Canadiens traded Hall of Fame center Newsy Lalonde, on Sept.
 18, 1922, to the Saskatoon Sheiks of the old West Coast Hockey League (WCHL) for the rights to Aurel Joliat and $3,500.

 Saskatoon traded Lalonde back into the NHL when they sent him to the New York Americans before the 1926-27 season.
 Joliat went on to play 16 seasons for the Canadiens, scoring 269 goals and 463 points.
 He joined Lalonde in the Hall of Fame after winning three Stanley Cups and the 1934 Hart Trophy for being the league’s most valuable player.